suryakumardevarajan/Strategic-Management/README.md

 ---

 📜 *This course enhanced my ability to think strategically, assess competitive environments, and understand how firms can position themselves for sustainable success.*
+**Note:** This is a living repository — I update it regularly as I complete more certifications and expand my expertise in the field.